fabiobeltratti/PPUN2D/README.md

 ## 🙏 Acknowledgments

-Special thanks to Ing.
-Mauro Minervino (CIRA) for his guidance and technical insights, and to Prof. Renato Tognaccini for scientific supervision and support throughout the development.
+Special thanks to Dr. Mauro Minervino (CIRA) for his guidance and technical insights, and to Prof. Renato Tognaccini for scientific supervision and support throughout the development.

 ---